ivop/saprtools/README.md

 aylet is Copyright © 2001-2005 Russell Marks and Ian Collier. ym modifications are Copyright © 2023 by Ivo van Poorten.
 Licensed under the terms of the GPL-2.
 See COPYING for details.

+lzss-sap is Copyright (c) 2020 Daniel Serpell.
+MIT license.
+See LICENSE for details.

 [^1]:https://github.com/hatari
 [^2]:https://github.com/digital-sound-antiques/kss2vgm